Yi-zhao-Chen/Yi-zhao-Chen.github.io/_pages/teaching.md

 My job includes conducting recitation sessions, collecting and grading assignments, proctoring the exams, and grading the exam papers.

-The supplementary materials that I delivered in the recitation session can be found in [my Git-Hub repository](https://github.com/Dale-X-Lee/Notes-on-Advanced-Mathematics).
+The supplementary materials that I delivered in the recitation session can be found in my Git-Hub repository [Notes-on-Advanced-Mathematics](https://github.com/Dale-X-Lee/Notes-on-Advanced-Mathematics).

 ## **Sept.
 2024 - Dec.
 2024: Advanced Mathematics A (I)** (as teaching assistant)